 They lack empathy and sympathy.
 They end up becoming vengeful in life and only want to take action when someone has done something against them.
 They don’t take well to goodwill and only perceive that which is negative.

 Family Law Tips: How to Find the Best Child Custody Lawyer

 The child may become neglectful of themselves if they are experiencing feelings of inadequacy.
 This could lead them to live in solitude and believing that no one truly loves them.
 They refuse to connect with people, even when other feelings and intentions are genuine

 Can I Go to Court for Parental Alienation?

 Yes, you can go to court.
 A person has the right to take their ex-spouse to court for child alienation.
 Manipulating a child’s mind against another parent can proven to be a form of child abuse.
 However, without proper family law representation it can be a difficult situation due to the lack of evidence needed to prove that there indeed was child alienation.

 An experienced family law attorney can help you prove the incident has occurred.
 The lawyer will know how to prove that the preferred parent has indeed changed the behavior of the child against the unfavored parent.

 Consequences if proven guilty may prove to be fatal to the other parent.
 They can get jail time and may have to pay fines.
 Even so, this rarely happens since it is seen to be extreme.
 As a result of parental alienation and the false allegations custody can be changed from the narcissistic parent to the unfavored parent.

 If you are dealing with a high-conflict situation you can hire a qualified legal professional to help represent you during a child custody hearing.
-Tommalieh law firm would love to be who you can trust.
-Give our experienced Orland Park child custody lawyer a call we would like to help you through the child custody litigation process or a structured family mediation, and as well answer your questions.
+Tommalieh law firm would love to be someone you can trust.
+Give our Orland Park child custody lawyer a call we would like to help you through the child custody litigation process or structured family mediation, and as well answer your questions.
 Book an initial consultation and speak to a child custody attorney today!